Convergence of the Integral Fluctuation Theorem estimator for nonequilibrium Markov systems: Conclusions

 Recently, much progress has been done on methods to sample rare events of additive observables like the action functional we have treated in this work.
 These methods (not discussed here) make use of importance sampling~\cite{Kundu2011,Ray2018,Coghi2022}, particle filters~\cite{DelMoral2004}, such as cloning~\cite{Giardina2006,Lecomte2007} and splitting algorithms~\cite{Cerou2007,Dean2009}, and reinforcement~\cite{Rose2021} and machine learning~\cite{Yan2022}.
 Although less efficient, regular sampling is still of strong interest.
 This is because---mainly when it comes to experiment---it is more straightforward to implement.
-An interesting research avenue in the authors' opinion would indeed be to investigate and `adapt' the aforementioned advanced numerical methods to experimental settings.
+However, tools to analyse the convergence properties of these ordinary estimators---including the ones discussed in this paper---are still very much based on techniques that require knowledge on the system, e.g., tilted transition matrices, that is hard to assess experimentally.
+An interesting research avenue in the authors' opinion would indeed be to investigate and `adapt' the aforementioned advanced numerical methods along with those discussed in this manuscript to experimental settings.

 In addition to what we have discussed so far, effects of limited sampling in nonequilibrium thermodynamics have also been recently investigated in \cite{buffoni2022spontaneous}, in reference with the way the Landauer bound \cite{BerutNature2012,DasPRE2014,DagoPRL2021} emerges as a consequence of a non-convergence of the Jarzynski equality estimator for an Ising model with a large number of spins.
 In applications, the non-convergence of the Jarzynski equality estimator, the IFT estimator, or any other statistical estimator that deals with sums of exponentials, is usually `fixed' by adding `ad-hoc' terms that make the estimator converge to the desired value, see~\cite{JunierPRL2009,AlemanyNatPhys2012} for biophysics' related works.
 Such `ad-hoc' corrections arise whenever rare (but fundamental) trajectories of the system dynamics are not sampled and hence do not contribute to the empirical average in \eqref{eq:CFTEstimator}---something that in certain scenarios could also be related to absolute irreversibility~\cite{MurashitaPREnonequilibrium}.
 We therefore argue that these corrections to the statistical estimator could more easily be understood---and, perhaps, avoided---by applying the methods and results discussed in this paper.